SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 In 2022, I ran my first serious job search as an "in career" engineer.

-In all, I applied to 41 companies,[^1] began the interview process with 14, and completed final rounds (virtual onsites) with 11 companies (Gusto, Brex, Plaid, Sigma, Pinterest, Dropbox, Figma, Noom, Airtable, Robust Intelligence, Google).
+In all, I applied to 41 companies,[^1] began conversations with 17 companies, and completed final round interviews (virtual onsites) with 11 companies (Gusto, Brex, Plaid, Sigma, Pinterest, Dropbox, Figma, Noom, Airtable, Robust Intelligence, Google).

 Of these 11 onsites, three were for machine learning engineer (MLE) roles, and the remaining eight for mid-level software engineer (SWE) positions.